Case Study: Ralph Lauren Utilizes Multichannel Advertising Campaign

 The Burberry British brand featured an animated musical social video that was the hub of its holiday campaign.
 Burberry products added luster to the video that was filmed in its London flagship store with its advanced embedded technology.
 Burberry created an 80-second greeting card video on a special holiday microsite and on its social media channels.
 The video depicted a festive evening celebration in the Burberry boutique that is located at 121 Regent Street in London.
 Naturally, Burberry encouraged its consumers to share the video on social media networking sites.

 Multichannel Marketing Campaigns Easily Target a Wide Swath of Consumers

 The strength of multichannel campaigns is clearly in the range of consumers who can be included as a target audience for the entertaining advertisements.
 Each multichannel platform is utilized in a way that optimizes the brand’s ability to attract new customers and to engage loyal consumers.

 Research in ad awareness indicates that print advertisements and television advertisements are important for building brand awareness and can result in brand lift.
-However, a social media networking experiences, such as Facebook, provides a very different type of brand experience.
+However, social media networking experiences such as Facebook provide a very different type of brand experience.
 Consumers today expect that they will be able to comment on the brand and be heard by the company: social media provides that experience and can result in strong consumer-brand engagement when it is well articulated.